hiikezoe/web-ext-webpack-plugin/README.md

   See the documentation for the `--target` option of [`web-ext run`](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext-run).

-- `args` (optional) - Array of additional CLI options passed to the Browser binary.

 ### Android-specific options

 These options only apply when `target` includes `firefox-android`:

 - `adbDevice` (required) - Connect to the specified adb device name.

 - `adbBin` (optional) - Specify a custom path to the adb binary.

   Defaults to assuming `adb` executable is in `PATH`.

 - `adbHost` (optional) - Connect to adb on the specified host.

   Defaults to being discovered automatically.

 - `adbPort` (optional) - A string that specifies the port adb will connect to.

   Defaults to being discovered automatically.

 - `adbDiscoveryTimeout` (optional) - Number of milliseconds to wait before giving up.

   Defaults to `180000` (3 minutes).

 - `adbRemoveOldArtifacts` (optional) - If `true` it will always remove old artifacts files from the adb device when it exits.

   Defaults to `false`.

 - `firefoxApk` (optional) - Run a specific Firefox for Android APK.
+Example:
-Example: `org.mozilla.fennec_aurora`.
+  `org.mozilla.fennec_aurora`.
 If unspecified and there is only one available, it will be selected automatically.

-- `firefoxApkComponent` (optional) - Run a specific Android Component (defaults to `<firefox-apk>/.App`).
+- `firefoxApkComponent` (optional) - Run a specific Android Component.

+  Defaults to `<firefox-apk>/.App`.